 NOTE ON USE

-Use the bracketed phrases as appropriate.
 It may be appropriate to substitute other allegedly retaliatory acts in proposition (2).
 Also, this instruction may need to be modified if the retaliation involves the failure to hire.

-Use this instruction instead of WPI 330.01 (Employment Discrimination—Disparate Treatment—Burden of Proof) or WPI 330.02 (Employment Discrimination—Disparate Impact—Business Necessity—Definition).
+Use this instruction instead of WPI 330.01 (Employment Discrimination—General—Disparate Treatment—Burden of Proof) or WPI 330.02 (Employment Discrimination—Disparate Impact—Definition).

 This instruction is not designed for use in a statutory “whistleblower” case pursuant to RCW Chapter 42.40.

-For a discussion of honorably discharged veteran status and military status, see the Comment to WPI 330.01 (Employment Discrimination—Disparate Treatment—Burden of Proof).
+For a discussion of honorably discharged veteran status and military status, see the Comment to WPI 330.01 (Employment Discrimination—General—Disparate Treatment—Burden of Proof).

 In Ellis v.
 City of Seattle, 142 Wn.2d 450, 13 P.3d 1065 (2000), the court held that to establish a RCW Chapter 49.60 claim of retaliation, the employee need only show he/she reasonably believed there was discrimination and complained about it, and need not prove actual discrimination.

 One federal district court applying WLAD concluded Washington appellate courts would likely recognize a retaliatory hostile work environment claim.
 Trizuto v.
-Bellevue Police Department, 983 F.Supp.2d 1277 (W.D.
+Bellevue Police Dep't, 983 F.Supp.2d 1277 (W.D.
 Wash.
 2013).

 |End of Document|